On Gaussian decay rates of harmonic oscillators and equivalences of related Fourier uncertainty principles: On the endpoint versions of Corollary and Theorem

+The above results lead us to the following question: \emph{if $f\in E^{2}_{a}$, does it then follow that $f\in E^{\infty}_{a}$?} We are led to speculate that such a question has an affirmative answer based on the previous theorem, and thus we believe that we should have a control in the sub-critical regime of the uncertainty principles \emph{without} the $\epsilon$-loss that is present in the {Theorem \ref{thm:main}}.

-In view of the previous two subsections, one may may wonder whether the class of Laplace transforms presented in Subsection \ref{ssec:laplace-transforms-1} represents the almost sharp rate of decay obtained in Subsection \ref{ssec:vemuri}.
-In order to analyze that, we need to introduce the following concept.
+In view of the considerations above, one may may wonder whether the class of Laplace transforms presented in Subsection \ref{ssec:laplace-transforms-1} represents the almost sharp rate of decay obtained in Theorem \ref{thm:vemuri}.
+In order to analyse that, we need to introduce the following concept.

 For $\beta \in \R,$ we define the \emph{fractional Fourier transform of order $\beta$} to act on the Hermite functions as